ltrzesniewski/InlineIL.Fody/README.md

  - `IL.Push`
    A helper method to push a value onto the evaluation stack.

+ - `IL.Pop`
+   A helper method to pop a value from the evaluation stack into a local variable.

  - `IL.Unreachable`
    A method used to mark an unreachable code region, for instance just after a `ret` instruction.
 Necessary when the compiler's control flow analysis requires a code statement.
    Usage: `throw IL.Unreachable();`